morrys/react-relay-offline/README.md

 * Documentation

 * Implementation of Refetch Container Offline (The implementation of the refetchContainer involves the management of fetchPolicy (network-only and store-or-network).
 To make it homogeneous with the management of the "QueryRenderer" I have to add the cache-first and offline policy), for the moment it is usable only as specified by the Relay library.

-* Create a pull request to the Relay project (i must use flow type)

 ## License